 To contribute towards further personal development and personal accreditation, a number of short courses are available such as the Level 6 Diploma in Psychotherapeutic Counselling.

 These training hours will contribute to individual accreditation with BACP.

-On receipt of an application an invitation will be sent to participate in an individual interview with one of the course tutors
+On receipt of your application you will be invited to participate in an individual interview with one of the course tutors.

 Additional costs will inlcude books.
 Clinical supervision and personal therapy costs may apply.